On-Hold Temporary

+The scientific content and scope of the Living Planet Fellowship will remain unchanged.
 The main objective of the Living Planet Fellowship is

 “to support young scientists, at post-doctoral level, to undertake cutting-edge research in Earth Observation, Earth System Science or Climate Research, maximising the scientific return of ESA and European EO missions and datasets through the development of novel EO methods, techniques and products, and by delivering excellent scientific results addressing the key science questions in the ESA EO Science Strategy, enabling improved predictions of the physical interaction of society with the Earth system.”